sVoxelDev/sChat/Readme.md

 ### Channel Permissions

-Every channel that has the `protect: true` flag set will be assigned a `schat.channel.<channel_id>.join` permission.
+Every channel that has the `protected: true` flag set will be assigned a `schat.channel.<channel_id>.join` permission.
 This permission is then required to join the channel.

 For example the `team` channel requires the `schat.channel.team.join` permission to join it.